 The Central East Local Health Integration Network (Central East LHIN) is committed to providing timely and appropriate access to quality health care for residents in our seven sub-regions.
 To improve access for patients with musculoskeletal (MSK) concerns, the Ministry of Health and Long-Term Care has developed a Comprehensive MSK Access to Care Program.
 This program has been used to plan and implement proven MSK service delivery models within the Central East LHIN.

-On February 19, 2019, a Central Intake and Rapid Access Clinic (RAC) pathway will be available for residents in the Central East LHIN who have hip or knee osteoarthritis.
+A Central Intake and Rapid Access Clinic (RAC) pathway is now available for residents in the Central East LHIN who have hip or knee osteoarthritis.
 Residents with low back pain will be able to access the pathway on March 31, 2019.

 Patient care is central to the implementation of the MSK initiative.
 Shorter wait times to access care for patients experiencing pain from hip or knee osteoarthritis or low back pain is essential to well-being and overall function.